 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Replacements for broken, lost or stolen lenses, contact lenses or frames.
 Any additional service required outside basic vision analyses for contact lenses, except fitting fees.
 Regardless of Optical Necessity, benefits are not available more frequently than that which is specified in the Master Application.
 Allowances are one-time use benefits; no remaining balance.
-Discounts do not apply for benefits provided by other group benefit plans.
+Discounts do not apply for benefits provided by other √ Violation Conditions group benefit plans.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Naturopath services (uses natural or alternative treatments). √ Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to home and car remodeling or modification, and exercise equipment.
 Immunizations for foreign travel purposes.
-Substance abuse detoxification √ and rehabilitation.
+Substance abuse detoxification ✓ and rehabilitation.
 May be covered with Case Review

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Requests for payment (asking the plan to pay its share of the costs) for covered drugs sent after 36 months of getting your prescription filled. √ Equipment or supplies that condition the air, heating pads, hot water bottles, wigs, and their care, support stockings and other primarily nonmedical equipment. √ Services provided to veterans in Veterans Affairs (VA) facilities.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Equipment or supplies that condition the air, heating pads, hot water bottles, wigs, and their care, support stockings and other primarily non-medical equipment. √ Services provided to veterans in Veterans Affairs (VA) facilities.
 When emergency services are received at VA hospital and the VA (cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost-sharing amounts.
-Services that you get from non- plan providers Care for a medical emergency and urgently needed care, renal (kidney) dialysis services that you get when you are temporarily outside the plan's service area, and care from non-plan providers that is arranged or approved by a plan provider is covered.
+Services that you get from non-plan providers Care for a medical emergency and urgently needed care, renal (kidney) dialysis services that you get when you are temporarily outside the plan's service area, and care from non-plan providers that is arranged or approved by a plan provider is covered.
 Services that you get without a referral from your PCP, when a referral from your PCP is required for getting that service.
-You do not need a referral to make an office visit appointment with a Specialist who participates in the plan in the plans service area. √
+You do not need a referral to make an office visit appointment with a Specialist who participates in the plan in the plans service area. √ Services that you get without prior authorization, when prior authorization is required for getting that service (this booklet gives a definition of prior authorization and tells which services require prior authorization). ✓

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Services that you get without prior authorization, when prior authorization is required for getting that service (this booklet gives a definition of prior authorization and tells which services require prior authorization). ✓ Emergency facility services for non-authorized, routine conditions that do not appear to a reasonable person to be based on a medical emergency.
-(See previous sections for more information about getting care for a medical emergency). ✓ Counseling or referral services that our Plan objects to base on moral or religious grounds.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Emergency facility services for non-authorized, routine conditions that do not appear to a reasonable person to be based on a medical emergency.
+(See previous sections for more information about getting care for a medical emergency). √ Counseling or referral services that our Plan objects to base on moral or religious grounds.
 In the case of our Plan, we won't give counseling or referral services related to advance directives related to withholding nutrition/treatment, etc. To the extent these services are covered by Medicare, they will be covered under the Original Medicare Plan.
-Prescription medications, including but not limited to, compound medications These prescriptions will only be covered if they are covered under Medicare Part A or B. Transplants unless specifically designated as a Medicare benefit, and services rendered to an organ donor.
+Transplants unless specifically designated as a Medicare benefit, and services rendered to an organ donor.
 Transplant services are subject to all of Original Medicare's coverage policies.
 If a member of the plan is the recipient of the organ, the transplant or service will be covered.